kevin-dyer/unity-react/src/components/unity-table-react/unity-table-react.md

 ## Changelog:

+### v1.0.3
+- Prevent horizontal overflow of custom table cell content by setting max-width of slot to 100%.

 ### v1.0.2
 - Pass style prop into web component.
 Generic HTML attributes are not being passed and must be fixed.
 - Updated style types.